plotly/academy/_react/part-3.md

 <script src="https://cdn.plot.ly/plotly-1.8.0.min.js"></script>
 ```

-> Be aware that positioning matters here – you need to put this `script` tag above our `bundle.js` `script` tag, otherwise it won't work!

 # Plotly

 Including this script gives us access to the `Ploty` variable in our code.
 Using `Plotly.newPlot`, we can easily create graphs to showcase the weather data: